Henry III of France: Sexuality

 Reports that Henry engaged in same-sex relations with his court favourites, known as the mignons, date back to his own time.
 He was known to have enjoyed intense relationships with them.
 The scholar Louis Crompton maintains that all of the contemporary rumours about Henry were true.
 However, some modern historians have disputed this: Jean-Francois Solnon, Nicolas Le Roux, and Jacqueline Boucher have noted that Henry had many famous mistresses, that he was well known for his taste in beautiful women, and that no male sex partners have been identified.
 They concluded that the idea he was homosexual was promoted by his political opponents (both Protestant and Catholic) who used his dislike of war to depict him as effeminate and undermine his reputation with the French people.
 The portrait of a self-indulgent homosexual incapable of fathering an heir to the throne proved useful in efforts by the Catholic League to secure the succession for Cardinal Charles de Bourbon after 1585.
 Robert Knecht maintained that the mignons themselves were "not homosexuals" either, "as is often assumed.
 Far from being effeminate, they were skilful swordsmen, who risked their lives in duels."

 However, French Renaissance scholar Gary Ferguson considers such interpretations to be unconvincing: "It is difficult to reconcile the king whose use of favourites is so logically strategic with the man who goes to pieces when one of them dies."
-Katherine Crawford, by contrast, emphasizes the problems Henry's reputation encountered because of his failure to produce an heir and the presence of his powerful mother at court, combined with his enemies' insistence on conflating patronage with favouritism and luxury with decadence.
+Katherine Crawford, by contrast, emphasises the problems Henry's reputation encountered because of his failure to produce an heir and the presence of his powerful mother at court, combined with his enemies' insistence on conflating patronage with favouritism and luxury with decadence.